-Tell your doctor right away if any of these unlikely but serious side effects occur: burning/stinging/redness/new pain in or around the ears.
+Tell your doctor right away if you have any serious side effects, including: burning/stinging/redness/new pain in or around the ears.

 This medication has rarely caused a very serious (possibly fatal) blood disorder (methemoglobinemia).
 This effect is more likely if you have breathing problems, certain diseases of the blood, or if you smoke (see also Precautions section).
 The symptoms of this disorder may occur within minutes to a couple of hours after using this medication.
 Stop using this medication and get medical help right away if you develop any symptoms of methemoglobinemia, including: pale/bluish/gray skin, unusual tiredness, shortness of breath, fast heartbeat, dizziness, headache, confusion.